MaksimB96/hangman-pp3-python/README.md

 ### Testing User Stories

-1. As a first time user, I want to test my fitness knowledge
+1. As a first time user, I want to play hangman

-2. As a first time user, I want to test my nutrition knowledge
+2. As a first time user, I want to test my guessing skills

-5. As a returning user I want to refresh my knowledge on fitness
+3. As a first time user, I want a simple and intuative interface

-6. As a returning user I want to refresh my knowledge on nutrition
+4. As a first time user, I want to have the option to restart

-7. As a returning user I want to see additional questions added
+5. As a returning user I want to login and play again

-3. As a first time user, I want information presented in one location
+6. As a returning user I want to see diferent word sets

-4. As a first time user, I want to leave feedback for further addition of questions
+7. As a returning user I want to be able to play again

-9. As a site owner I want people to locate relevant information to the quiz
+8. As a site owner I want people to be able to login and play

-10. As a site owner I want people to be able to play as many times
+9. As a site owner I want people to be able create an account

-11. As a site owner I want individuals to get in contact
+10. As a site owner I want people to either play again or not

 <br>